databrickslabs/tempo/docs/index.rst

 Operations covered under this package include AS OF joins, rolling statistics with user-specified window lengths, featurization of time series using lagged values, and Delta Lake optimization on time and partition fields.

-Time series on Spark & Photon with tempo is highly performant for historical analysis.
+Time Series on Spark & Photon with tempo is highly performant for historical analysis.
 We are simplifying all of the common functions to make development more easy.

 Tempo is very easy to use: